mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 will automatically fallback to that subproject even if no `fallback` keyword argument is given.
-It is recommended for subprojects to call `meson.override_dependency('foo', foo_dep)`, dependency name can then be added into the special `dependency_names` entry which takes coma separated list of dependency names.
+It is recommended for subprojects to call `meson.override_dependency('foo', foo_dep)`, dependency name can then be added into the special `dependency_names` entry which takes comma separated list of dependency names.
 For backward compatibility with subprojects that does not call `meson.override_dependency()`, the variable name can be provided in the wrap file with entries in the format `dependency_name = variable_name`,